-Explore Geraldton Harbour on an early morning Lobster Pot Pull and have a chef cook up your catch with Abrolhos Adventures or Eco Abrolhos or enjoy a Summer Sunset Cruise as the sun sets over the Indian Ocean.
+Explore Geraldton Harbour on an early morning Lobster Pot Pull and have a chef cook up your catch with a harbour tour or enjoy a Summer Sunset Cruise as the sun sets over the Indian Ocean.
 Enjoy food, beverages and live music during the warmer months (November to January).
-Book this tour with the Visitor Centre.
+Book this tour with the Geraldton Visitor Centre.

 Prefer to find your lobster on land?
-The Geraldton Fishermen’s Co-operative Live Lobster tours will show you their state of the art processing plant, providing a behind the scenes insight into this multi-million-dollar regional industry.
+Check out a Live Lobster tour in a state-of-the-art processing plant, providing a behind the scenes insight into this multi-million-dollar regional industry.
 The tour aims to educate people on the Western Rock Lobster industry.
-Try your hand at holding a live lobster guaranteed to spark squeals of delight and stay on for lunch at Barnacles on the Wharf.
-Tours depart Monday, Wednesday and Friday at 10am
+Try your hand at holding a live lobster guaranteed to spark squeals of delight.
+Tours depart Monday, Wednesday and Friday at 10am.

 Follow that up with a more modern masterpiece!
 Some see a snow globe, others a clear marble.
 You will find this modern art installation, Horizon: Public Art, the city of Geraldton's newest #Instaworthy location, on the Beresford Foreshore at the bottom of Dean Street.
 The 1.5metre sphere named Horizon comes highly regarded, created by artist Lucy Humphrey.
 The piece was first featured at Australia’s Sculpture by the Sea exhibition.
 The very big, clear sphere turns the world upside down due to the water inside.
 The design is sure to delight at all times of the day because of the way light reflects off it.